Home Hacks Just as Brilliant Today as They Were 100 Years Ago

 A Better Sawhorse

 In “Handy Hints” (Oct. ’94)‚ you showed how to build hinged sawhorses.
 They were OK, but these are better.
 (We agree.)
-They can be cut from a sheet of 3/4-in. plywood 48 in. wide by 75 in. long, and when folded, each horse is only 2 in. thick.
+They can be cut from a sheet of 3/4-inch plywood 48-inches wide by 75-inches long, and when folded, each horse is only 2-inches thick.
 The drop-on top is optional.
 The bolts just slip into the space between the two legs alongside the hinges. — Pat Carnahan

-I had a lot of doors to spray paint, and I needed a quick and easy stand to hold each one upright, so I could paint both sides without moving it.
-This stand, made from one 2×4 stud and a triangular base of 3/4-in. plywood, took about five minutes to build.
+I had a lot of doors to paint with my sprayer, and I needed a quick and easy stand to hold each one upright, so I could paint both sides without moving it.
+This stand, made from one 2×4 stud and a triangular base of 3/4-inch plywood, took about five minutes to build.
 Drive two nails up through the base to set the bottom edge of the door on.
 Drill a hole through the upper arm to allow an easily removable nail to be tapped into the top edge of the door.
-Paint the door bottom first if all the edges need to be sealed. — A. Westfall.
-These tips will also help make painting a door a breeze.
+Paint the door bottom first if all the edges need to be sealed. — A. Westfall

 Paint Brush Keeper